Material Safety Data Sheets and CLP labelling information for wax melts

 Substances can be classified for other hazards (e.g., skin irritation, eye irritation, hazardous to the aquatic environment etc.).
 From common composition of wax melts these are less likely to be applicable, but if ingredients are classified for other hazards (which can be ascertained from the MSDS the supplier passes to the producer) the business will need to consider whether or not they are relevant to the wax melt.
 This will be based on the concentration of the substance in the final wax melt mixture.
 However, there are different concentrations to consider for the different hazards (e.g., if an ingredient is classified as a skin irritant, it would generally trigger classification of the mixture as a skin irritant only when present at 10% or above).

-If for any reason you would like to request a copy of the material data sheet for any of our products, we would be more than happy to provide one.
+If for any reason you would like a copy of the material data sheet for any of our wax melts, we are more than happy to provide one, and a full list can be found below.
 We can also provide a PDF containing all the relevant CLP labelling and warnings for each individual fragrance oil should you have any allergies and/or be concerned about concentration levels of any oils used.
 None of our wax melt mixtures exceed 10% fragrance oil.
 The safety of our customers is our main concern, and as such we strictly adhere to the regulations for fragrance limits set out in each of our individual MSDS sheets.
 Even if the fragrance oil and wax allow for higher percentages to be used, we feel our wax melts have a strong enough aroma without exceeding their maximum allowances.
-For a copy of individual or multiple MSDS sheets or our CLP labelling PDF, please contact us via our email firstname.lastname@example.org
+For a paper copy of individual or multiple MSDS sheets or any of our CLP labelling PDF's, please contact us via our email email@example.com